miklosme/papers/src/app/home.md

+# Daily Digest (October 10, 2024)

+Hold onto your lab coats, AI enthusiasts!
+We've got a mind-bending lineup of research that's pushing the boundaries of machine intelligence and multi-agent systems.
+Let's dive right in!

+First up, we're venturing into the murky waters of [AI social dynamics](https://papers.miklos.dev/2410.07109).
+Imagine a Stanford Prison Experiment, but with LLMs as the guards and prisoners.
+This groundbreaking study reveals that even without explicit personality prompts, our AI agents can develop toxic behaviors simply based on their assigned roles.
+It's a wake-up call for developers working on interactive AI systems – we need to be vigilant about the emergent behaviors that can arise in multi-agent setups.

+Shifting gears, let's talk about the electrifying world of EV charging.
+A new paper proposes a [dynamic pricing model](https://papers.miklos.dev/2410.05538) for charging station reservations using Markov Decision Processes.
+While not directly using LLMs, this research offers valuable insights into optimizing multi-agent systems with uncertain demand.
+It's a charge in the right direction for managing our future electric grids!

+Now, picture this: a swarm of robots forming intricate shapes without GPS.
+Sounds impossible?
+Think again!
+Researchers have developed a [novel method](https://papers.miklos.dev/2410.06052) for large-scale robot swarm formation using only local sensing and communication.
+This breakthrough could revolutionize how we deploy robot teams in GPS-denied environments.
+LLM developers, take note – this concurrent learning approach might just be the key to smoother agent interactions in your systems!

+But wait, there's more!
+Are you tired of PPO for fine-tuning your LLMs?
+Say hello to [CORY](https://papers.miklos.dev/2410.06101), a game-changing approach that treats LLM fine-tuning as a multi-agent reinforcement learning problem.
+By creating "pioneer" and "observer" agents that cooperate and periodically swap roles, CORY achieves better performance and stability than traditional methods.
+It's time to rethink how we refine our language models!

+Last but certainly not least, we're tackling one of humanity's greatest challenges: mental health.
+Researchers have introduced [MentalArena](https://papers.miklos.dev/2410.06845), a framework for training LLMs to diagnose and treat mental health disorders.
+Using innovative self-play techniques and sophisticated symptom modeling, this system outperforms even GPT-4 on several benchmarks.
+It's a promising step towards more accessible mental healthcare, powered by AI.

+That's all for today's AI digest.
+Remember, the future of AI is multi-agent, dynamic, and full of surprises.
+Stay curious, stay ethical, and keep pushing those boundaries!

 # Daily Digest (October 8, 2024)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of multi-agent reinforcement learning.